atlassian-labs/inline-require-webpack-plugin/README.md

 ## Contributions

-Contributions to Webpack Deduplication Plugin are welcome!
+Contributions to inline-require-webpack-plugin are welcome!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ## Thanks

-Big shotout to @shuhei for his [inline-requires-webpack-plugin](https://github.com/shuhei/inline-requires-webpack-plugin), which demostrated a similar plugin was somewhat possible.
+Big shout-out to @shuhei for his [inline-requires-webpack-plugin](https://github.com/shuhei/inline-requires-webpack-plugin), which demonstrated a similar plugin was possible.

 ## License